 Choir of Jesus College, Cambridge

-Occasionally, the College and Chapel Choirs join together for services and concerts, forming an ensemble of nearly fifty singers.
-Recent projects have included Britten’s War Requiem in King’s College Chapel under David Hill; two Christmas Celebration concerts with the Royal Philharmonic Orchestra, directed by John Rutter; Britten’s St Nicolas with Britten Sinfonia; Fauré’s Requiem and works by Poulenc and Rodney Bennett, also with Britten Sinfonia; and Bach’s St Matthew Passion in St Edmundsbury Cathedral, all under Mark Williams.
-The Combined Choirs also tour together from time to time, recently visiting Germany and the USA, performing in a variety of venues along the East Coast of the United States of America, and featuring on television stations including BBC1, ITV, CNN and ABC, and on BBC Radio 5 Live.
-This is the first recording made by the Combined Choirs of Jesus College.
+The Combined Choirs, an ensemble of nearly fifty singers, come together for occasional services, concerts, recordings and tours.
+Recent projects have included Britten’s War Requiem in King’s College Chapel under David Hill; two Christmas Celebration concerts with the Royal Philharmonic Orchestra, directed by John Rutter; Britten’s St Nicolas with Britten Sinfonia; Faure?’s Requiem and works by Poulenc and Rodney Bennett, also with Britten Sinfonia; Bach’s St Matthew Passion in St Edmundsbury Cathedral, Monteverdi’s Vespers with His Majestys Sagbutts and Cornetts, and Handel’s Messiah with Britten Sinfonia, all under Mark Williams.
+In December 2010 the Combined Choirs toured together for the first time in several years, performing in a variety of venues along the East Coast of the United States of America, and featuring on television stations including BBC1, ITV, CNN and ABC, and on BBC Radio 5 Live.
+They then toured Germany together in July 2012, performing in Arnstadt and Leipzig amongst other places, and visited the West Coast of the USA in December 2012 where performances in Seattle, Portland, Oakland and San Francisco were greeted with standing ovations.
+This is the fourth disc recorded by the Combined Choirs for Signum Classics.
+Their first disc Journey

 into Light, featuring music from Advent to Candlemas, was released in 2012, their second, War and Peace, featuring music for Remembrance, was released in 2013 and their third My Beloved’s Voice, featuring music from the Song of Songs and other sacred songs of love, was released in 2014. www.jesuscollegechoir.com